 A quick and tasty way to prepare your favorite fish!
-This Asian inspired Cod with Gingery Citrus Glaze makes a quick and gluten free meal for any evening
+This Asian-inspired Gluten Free Ginger Citrus Cod makes a healthy and grain free meal for any evening

 This is a quick way to prepare any firm fish, especially salmon.
 You could change the flavors a bit by trying different types of citrus juice, such as grapefruit, pomelo, moro oranges (blood oranges), or any other sweet citrus.